coldbox-modules/GeoLocation-lookup-by-IP/readme.txt

 By default, it will use the IP address obtained from the CGI scope (taking into account a forwarded request) By default, this method will also cache the result in your default CacheBox provider for 10 minutes.
-This method takes the following optional parameters that override the plugin defaults:
+This method takes the following optional parameters that override the module defaults:

 - IPAddress
 - cache